PoscaDevLabs/IPSW/README.md

 # Can I install an IPSW on my Android/Linux/Windows/MacOS Device?

 NO an IPSW is only available for iPads and iPhones and to custom-ly install them you must use Open-Core-Patcher-Installer-iOS-iPadOS and any attempts to install it on another device will be logged

+# NOTE

+Open-Core-Patcher-Installer-iOS-iPadOS has been abandoned and has been erased there is no way to install it via App Store, and you may be charged a fine if you side load it/ or jailbreak your device for it.